HausnerR/ffmpeg-android-build/README.md

 Build script for cross compile ffmpeg for Android.
 It generates libs for all platforms (except 64 bit).

-Works with latest version of ffmpeg and Android NDK (7 april 2016).
+Works with ffmpeg 3.1 and Android NDK r11b.

+From this version (3.1) ffmpeg support native decoding using MediaCodec!
+I'll try provide some example in near future.

 ## Requirements